foreza/kb/thoughts.md

 This is a collection of stuff that resonated with me or hit me right in the feels.

+> "I prayed for twenty years but received no answer until I prayed with my legs."
+(Frederick Douglass)

+Sometimes, you just need to take one step.
+Can't hope forever!

+> ""You only need to know the direction, not the destination.
+The direction is enough to make the next choice." (james clear)

+This helped me clarify what I needed to do next.
+I'll have to use this more often.
+Just start moving.

 > “Money is numbers and numbers never end.
 If it takes money to be happy, your search for happiness will never end.” (bob marley)